Hot! Delta and Omicron Mutated Strains are Available!

-Entry of coronavirus like SARS-CoV and SARS-CoV-2 into host cells is mediated by the binding of the viral trimeric transmembrane spike (S) glycoprotein with human angiotensin-converting enzyme 2 (ACE2) on the host cell surface.
-The spike protein is the major target of neutralizing antibodies, and it is the focus of therapeutic drug and vaccine development.
+Entry of Coronavirus into host cells is mediated by the trimeric transmembrane spike (S) glycoprotein (Fig. 1).
+S glycoprotein is surface-exposed and mediates entry into the host cells by binding to human angiotensin-converting enzyme 2 (ACE2), the SARS-CoV-2 receptor, which makes S glycoprotein the major target of neutralizing antibodies and the focus of therapeutic and vaccine design.

 Pseudovirus neutralization assay